explaingit

 TLDR

-Free, open-source desktop app for recording your screen and turning it into polished product demos with zoom effects, annotations, and custom backgrounds, no subscription required.
+OpenScreen is a free, open-source desktop app for recording your screen and producing polished product demos with zoom effects, annotations, custom backgrounds, and trimming, a no-cost alternative to Screen Studio.

 Mindmap